brettz9/jamilih/README.md

 # To-dos

-1. Allow attribute for binding DOM to `Map`/`WeakMap`!
-Templates (or model) can easily define and invoke functions/objects tied to an element
+1. Document binding DOM to `Map`/`WeakMap` Templates to define and invoke functions/objects tied to an element
+1. Allow `$symbol` to accept array of arrays for attaching multiple symbols to an element
 1. JSON Schema todos
     1. Specify types of allowable properties on attributes object in JSON Schema.
     1. Allow for fragments and other out-of-place objects